Remarks on mean curvature flow solitons in warped products

 The completeness of $M$ together with Lemma 1.2 and Section 2 in \cite{Ta} guarantee that $\mathscr{C}_f$ has at most $2$ points, and that $M \backslash \mathscr{C}_f$ splits as indicated.
 The identity \eqref{splitting_tashi} is a straightforward consequence. \end{proof}

-Recalling that a selfshrinker in $\RR^{m+1}$ is a mean curvature flow soliton with respect to the position vector field of $\RR^{m+1}$ with soliton constant $c<0$, we have the following result reported in the Introduction.
+Recalling that a self-shrinker in $\RR^{m+1}$ is a mean curvature flow soliton with respect to the position vector field of $\RR^{m+1}$ with soliton constant $c<0$, we have the following result reported in the Introduction.

-\begin{thm} [\cite{DXY}, Thm.
-3.1] Let $\psi:M^m\to\RR^{m+1}$ be an oriented, complete proper self-shrinker whose spherical Gauss map $\nu$ has image contained in a closed hemisphere of $\sphere^m$.
-Then, either $\psi$ is totally geodesic or $\psi$ is a cylinder over a proper, complete self-shrinker in $\RR^m$. \end{thm}
+\begin{theorem}[\cite{DXY}, Thm.
+3.1] Let $\psi:M^m\to\RR^{m+1}$ be an oriented, connected, complete proper self-shrinker whose spherical Gauss map $\nu$ has image contained in a closed hemisphere of $\sphere^m$.
+Then, either $\psi$ is totally geodesic or $\psi$ is a cylinder over a proper, connected, complete self-shrinker in $\RR^m$. \end{theorem}

-\begin{rmk} We remark that, by \cite{CZ}, the properness of a complete immersed self-shrinker $\psi : M^m \ra \RR^{m+1}$ is equivalent to any of the following properties: \begin{itemize} \item[(i)] $M$ has Euclidean volume growth of geodesic balls, \item[(ii)] $M$ has polynomial volume growth of geodesic balls, \item[(iii)] $M$ has finite weighted volume:
+\begin{remark} We remark that, by \cite{CZ}, the properness of a complete immersed self-shrinker $\psi : M^m \ra \RR^{m+1}$ is equivalent to any of the following properties: \begin{itemize} \item[(i)] $M$ has Euclidean volume growth of geodesic balls, \item[(ii)] $M$ has polynomial volume growth of geodesic balls, \item[(iii)] $M$ has finite weighted volume:

-\end{itemize} Note that we used a different normalization with respect to \cite{CZ}, where the soliton field is half of the position vector field and thus $|\psi|^2/4$ appears in $(iii)$. \end{rmk}
+\end{itemize} Note that we used a different normalization with respect to \cite{CZ}, where the soliton field is half of the position vector field and thus $|\psi|^2/4$ appears in $(iii)$. \end{remark}

 \begin{proof} Since $\psi$ is proper, the pre-image $K = \psi^{-1}(0)$ is compact.
 We then consider $\psi:M \backslash K \to\Mbar$ with $\Mbar=\RR^{m+1}\setminus\{0\}=\RR^+\times_h\sphere^m$ where $h(t)=t$.
 The restriction $\psi$ is a mean curvature flow soliton with respect to $X=t\partial_t$, with $c<0$.
 Now, up to an inessential additive constant, for $y\in\Mbar$, $\etabar(y)=\frac{1}{2}t(\pi_{\RR^+}(y))^2$ and since $\psi$ is proper